kraloveckey/venom/README.md

 * [`Linux Exploit Suggester`](https://github.com/PenturaLabs/Linux_Exploit_Suggester) - Heuristic reporting on potentially viable exploits for a given GNU/Linux system.
 * [`linuxprivchecker`](https://github.com/sleventyeleven/linuxprivchecker) - Linux Privilege Escalation Check Script
 * [`linux-private-i`](https://github.com/rtcrowley/linux-private-i) - Linux bash tool for Enumeration & Privilege Escalation.
+* [`Linux-Privilege-Escalation`](https://github.com/Ignitetechnologies/Linux-Privilege-Escalation) -  This cheatsheet is aimed at the OSCP aspirants to help them understand the various methods of Escalating Privilege on Linux based Machines and CTFs with examples.
 * [`linux-smart-enumeration`](https://github.com/diego-treitos/linux-smart-enumeration) - Linux enumeration tool for pentesting and CTFs with verbosity levels.
 * [`LOLBAS (Living Off The Land Binaries and Scripts)`](https://lolbas-project.github.io/) - Documents binaries, scripts, and libraries that can be used for "Living Off The Land" techniques, i.e., binaries that can be used by an attacker to perform actions beyond their original purpose.
 * [`Lynis`](https://cisofy.com/lynis/) - Auditing tool for UNIX-based systems.
 * [`Postenum`](https://github.com/mbahadou/postenum) - Shell script used for enumerating possible privilege escalation opportunities on a local GNU/Linux system.
 * [`pyBackdoor`](https://github.com/xp4xbox/Python-Backdoor) - a cross-platform (Windows/Linux/MacOS) yet simple and powerful backdoor/reverse tcp/RAT made in Python3 which contains many features such as multi-client support.
+* [`SSH-Harvester`](https://github.com/jm33-m0/SSH-Harvester) - Harvest passwords automatically from OpenSSH server.
 * [`unix-privesc-check`](https://github.com/pentestmonkey/unix-privesc-check) - Shell script to check for simple privilege escalation vectors on UNIX systems.

 #### Linux Online Resources